 Leadership and school culture create the foundation of schools that are future ready.
 As such, district leadership provides a vital pillar for transformation.
-Future Ready Schools® (FRS) district leaders invest in collaborative leadership instead of autocratic structures, create a dynamic culture of innovation, lead the development and support of a vision for teaching and learning that is both personal and authentic, and work diligently to model desired outcomes.
-FRS district leaders work diligently to remove unnecessary roadblocks while modeling a culture grounded in relationships and trust.
+Future Ready District Leaders™ (FRS District Leaders) invest in collaborative leadership instead of autocratic structures, create a dynamic culture of innovation, lead the development and support of a vision for teaching and learning that is both personal and authentic, and work diligently to model desired outcomes.
+Future Ready District Leaders™ work diligently to remove unnecessary roadblocks while modeling a culture grounded in relationships and trust.
 They empower school-level leaders to implement their school’s vision for teaching and learning while providing the opportunities, time, and needed resources for them to grow professionally.

-FRS district leaders also collaborate with the community they serve and maintain a laser-like focus on long-term financial, pedagogical, and political sustainability.
-Ultimately, FRS district leaders systematically plan and work to enact policies that ensure instructional practices maximize student learning outcomes.
-The district leaders’ FRS framework is predicated on the belief that every student, regardless of the zip code they call home, should have the needed access and opportunities to maximize their gifts and abilities.
+FRS District Leaders also collaborate with the community they serve and maintain a laser-like focus on long-term financial, pedagogical, and political sustainability.
+Ultimately, FRS District Leaders systematically plan and work to enact policies that ensure instructional practices maximize student learning outcomes.
+The Future Ready District Leaders™ Framework is predicated on the belief that every student, regardless of the zip code they call home, should have the needed access and opportunities to maximize their gifts and abilities.

 Pelham School District’s Path to Personalization By Holly Doe

 Creating Schools that are Future Ready By Thomas C. Murray

 Seven gears principals can leverage to enhance technology use.
 By Thomas C. Murray

 - District leaders promote risk-taking through collaboration and empowerment of both staff members and students while celebrating progress along the way.

 - District Leaders create the district-wide culture of shared ownership for professional growth

 - District leaders establish and foster relationships to support school culture and vision and build long-lasting community partnerships.